-Canopy Health is owned by UCSF Health, John Muir Health, Muir Medical Group IPA, Hill Physicians Medical Group, and Meritage Medical Network.
+Canopy Health is owned by UCSF Health, John Muir Health, Muir Medical Group IPA, and Hill Physicians Medical Group.
 We have received a restricted Knox-Keene license from the Department of Managed Health Care (DMHC), which allows us to accept responsibility for the full medical costs and quality management of health plan enrollees.

 Why Canopy Health?

 Together, the entire Canopy Health alliance strives to provide the best care at the right time in the right setting to benefit all our shared patients and community.

 Canopy Health works with our participating organizations to optimize service and improve access at every level through prompt, empathetic, and responsive human interaction as well as advanced technology and sound administrative policies.
 Our participating organizations have committed to moderating prices, and we pass those savings on to our members through lower premiums.

 Which Healthcare Providers Are Part Of Canopy Health?

 Canopy Health is comprised of over 6,000 Bay Area physicians, and growing.